functorz-tech/momen_doc/deployment/permissions.md

 }
 ```

-In this case, "User 1" represents the user with id 1000000000000001, and "has no permission for SELECT on order" indicates that the user lacks the permission to query "order" table.
+In this case, "User 1" represents the user with ID `1000000000000001`, and "has no permission for SELECT on order" indicates that the user lacks the permission to query the "order" table.